mrdrgr/DogVision/README.md

 'demo': Contains all is needed to make a live demo using Gradio and Hugging Face.

 ## Deployment
-The model can be deployed and become live using Gradio and Hugging Face.
+The porject demo folder can be deployed using Gradio and Hugging Face to create a live demo.

 ## Built With
 Pytorch - The deep learning framework used